-Josh Mantz is a motivational speaker, best-selling author, and process philosopher empowering people to discover their own truth.
+Josh Mantz is a motivational speaker, best-selling author, and philosopher.
 He's a West Point grad and holds a Master's degree in philosophy, consciousness, and cosmology from the California Institute of Integral Studies.

 TEDx Santo Domingo (2016)